 8. Follow the Regent’s Canal along the northern edge of Regent’s Park.
 The canal was dug in the 1820s to link the docks in the east of London to Paddington in west London, where it joins the Grand Union Canal and continues to the industrial Midlands area.
 Today the towpath is a peaceful walk during which you can spot brightly coloured and traditionally painted narrow boats, both moored and providing a daily leisure boat service.

 The Regent’s Canal near St Mark’s Regents’ Park.
 Photo Credit: © Myrabella / Wikimedia Commons.

 9. Further out of central London Richmond Park and Bushy Park are a great place to watch majestic fallow and red deer, appropriate given most of the Royal Parks were traditionally used for hunting.

 10. A trip downriver to Greenwich Park is rewarded by one of the best views in London.
 Climb the hill in the park up to the Royal Observatory then turn and admire the view over historic maritime Greenwich, a UNESCO World Heritage Site including the Old Royal Naval College, the Queen’s House, National Maritime Museum and the Cutty Sark.
 Across the river the sparkling glass skyscrapers of Canary Wharf, London’s secondary financial centre, provide a modern contrast.

 Greenwich, London – National Maritime Museum.
 Photo Credit: ©David Mark/Pixabay.

-Take a walk with a Blue Badge Tourist Guide and let them bring the history, architecture, plants and daily life of the beautiful and varied London Royal Parks to life.
+Take a walk with a Blue Badge Tourist Guide and let them bring the history, architecture, plants and daily happenings of the beautiful and varied London Royal Parks to life.